nickbrandt/GitLab/doc/README.md

 GitLab.com subscriptions grant access to the same features available in GitLab self-managed, **except [administration](administration/index.md) tools and settings**.

+GitLab.com allows you to apply your subscription to a group or your personal user.

+When applied to a **group**, the group, all subgroups, and all projects under the selected group on GitLab.com will have the features of the associated plan.
+It is recommended to go with a group plan when managing projects and users of an organization.

+When associated with a **personal userspace** instead, all projects will have features with the subscription applied, but as it is not a group, group features will not be available.

 TIP: **Tip:**
 To support the open source community and encourage the development of open source projects, GitLab grants access to **Gold** features for all GitLab.com **public** projects, regardless of the subscription.